About Reverie Astrology

 What has my past held?
 I studied playwriting at Pittsburgh Public Theater in 2006.
 From 2013 to 2016, I studied astrology under Acyuta-Bhava Dasa at the Nightlight Astrology School graduating from Nightlight 7 years 1 and 2.

 In 2010, I was a founding organizer of Evolver Pittsburgh, part of global non-profit initiatives The Evolver Network (now Bloom Network) and the Evolver Social Movement.
 During Evolver Pittsburgh's active years, I collaborated on a number of parties and panels featuring incisive speakers like Charles Eisenstein, Carolyn Elliott and Dennis McKenna.
 The themes of these events ranged from skill-sharing, sustainability and grassroots activism to responsibility surrounding entheogen use in context of indigenous traditions.

 What else?
-Music, loving, reading, writing, aesthetics, cue sports, saunas and asanas.
+Music, loving, reading, writing, design, cue sports, saunas and asanas.
 We are all wounded healers and learning teachers.
 Blessings to you along your path!